 Overview of LEED ND, June 2009

-a concise summary of the proposed LEED for Neighbourhood Development standard presented to a symposium for the City of London in conjuction with Enermodal Engineering
+A concise summary of the proposed LEED for Neighbourhood Development standard presented to a symposium for the City of London in conjunction with Enermodal Engineering

 Will the Future be Geo-Engineered?
-SEED Magazine 30 April 2009
+SEED Magazine, April 2009